 4. Monitors (speakers that musicians use to hear themselves on stage)

-5. Graphic Equalizer (to equalize each pair of speakers)
+5. 31-Band Graphic Equalizer (to remove feedback by equalizing each pair of speakers)

 6. Snake (a source of inputs on stage that allows easy connection to the sound system)